Scott Coffman Logo

 I use a quick filter:

-• Start here: tasks that show up daily or weekly and take real time
+• Start here: tasks that show up weekly or daily and take real time

 • Next: tasks where mistakes cause outages, security problems, or rework

-• Last: rare tasks that are low risk and fast to do by hand
+• Last: rare tasks that are low risk and fast to do manually

-If something happens once a year, it usually isn’t worth a script—unless failure would hurt.
+If something happens once a year, it usually is not worth a script, unless failure would hurt.

-If a script only works once, it’s not automation.
-It’s a future ticket.
+If a script only works once, it is not automation.
+It is a future ticket.

 1. Do one job per script